-According to data from the FDIC, large banks collected more than $11.45 billion in overdraft and non-sufficient funds (NSF) fees from customers in 2017.
-This number is about a $10 million increase over the year prior, as well.
+According to data from the FDIC, large banks collected more than $7.7 billion in overdraft and non-sufficient funds (NSF) fees from customers in 2022.

 While diligent budgeting and expense tracking can help you avoid these costly fees, the truth is that sometimes they can sneak up on even the best of us.
-Changes in your usual cash flow can be easy to overlook, and one-off expenses have the ability to wreck even the best of budgets.
+Changes in your usual cash flow can be easy to overlook, and one-off expenses can wreck even the best of budgets.

 That’s why the Dave app was invented: to help banking customers predict and avoid overdraft fees.
 This app has the potential to save you hundreds of dollars a year… but is it the right app for you?

 About the Dave App

 Backed by names like Mark Cuban and Diplo, Dave is an app designed to help banking customers predict and outsmart overdraft fees.
 Considering that the average fee is $35, and more than ¼ of Americans paid an overdraft last year, this app has the potential to help Americans avoid paying billions every year.

 - The app helps you budget and looks at your traditional cash flow throughout the month.
 If it looks like a pinch is upcoming, the app will let you know so you can plan.